ERBringHorvath/SeqForge/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Example FASTA: FILE.fasta <br />
 &nbsp;&nbsp;&nbsp;&nbsp;Example results file: FILE_results.txt

-If multiBLAST is used for database creation and queries, matching basenames will be generated automatically
+If multiBLAST is used for database creation and queries, matching basenames will be handled automatically

 **Example usage:** <br />
 `multiblast extract-contig -d /path/to/results/files -f /path/to/reference/FASTA/files -T 8 -o contigs.fa`

 `multiblast extract-contig` will generate a multi-FASTA file of all contigs harboring a matching <br /> sequence identified by `multiblast query` based on the default or user-defined thresholds.

+## Split multi-FASTA files

+Often times when downloading large genomic datasets, individual FASTA files will be concatenated into one large multi-FASTA file.
+This script is designed to split multi-FASTA files into more useful individual FASTA files required for proper use of the multiBLAST platform.

+**Example usage:**

+`multiblast split_fasta -i /path/to/multiFASTA/file -o /path/to/results/folder`

 # Citations